History of Taiwan (1945–present): Early postwar society

 After the February 28 Incident, the Kuomintang-led ROC government reorganized the local government, abolishing the Chief Executive's Office, while establishing a new provincial government.
 Wey Daw-ming, whose parents were scholars, became the first Governor of Taiwan Province and, during his administration, reduced the scope of the public enterprises, which had grown significantly under Chen Yi.

 Wey was succeeded as governor by Chen Cheng in 1949.
 Wey reformed the currency system, replacing the devalued Old Taiwan dollar with the New Taiwan dollar, at a 40,000:1 exchange rate, and implemented the 375 Rent Reduction Act, easing the inflationary situation.

 The KMT viewed the population of Taiwan as corrupted by Japanese influence and neither fully Chinese or fully trustworthy.
 This perceived influence led the KMT to believe that the population of Taiwan was backwards and required re-education.
-The KMT sought to remove any trace of Japanese influence and to force a new Chinese identity on the people of Taiwan.
+The KMT sought to remove any trace of Japanese influence and to force a full Chinese identity on the people of Taiwan.

+After Japan's surrender, most of Taiwan's approximately 300,000 Japanese residents were expelled.
 The KMT also seized properties from Japanese colonists either for sale or for their own use.
 In modern Taiwan these appropriated properties are considered ill-gotten assets.
 The KMT also took assets which had belonged to the Japanese colonial authorities.
 In 2017 a court ordered the KMT to pay compensation for 458 properties which had been expropriated in this way.